stanislaw/SoftwareDesignHeuristics/README.md

 - Decisions made.
 - Recognized trade-offs.

 Whenever possible, capturing processes or architectures in a diagram is better than a simple bullet point.
-Even if no formal notes are recorded, every participant leaves with takeaways and mental models—but written records significantly increase the meeting’s effectiveness.
+Even if no formal notes are recorded, every participant leaves with takeaways and mental models — but written records significantly increase the meeting’s effectiveness.

 Anti-pattern: Running meetings without documenting useful outcomes, leading to wasted time and repeated discussions.